Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 #add output related to when players receives awards.
 Y
 #playerCurrentResult().
 X
 #class for adding the awards objects to an array which each player has.
+#Player leaves table - brings awards with him/herself.
+New player joins.

 Awards class =
-#Award players a result after every round - which is added to Table.currentStandings().
-#Give best players special prize(should be some kind of object).
+#Create award object.
+Y
+#Add award object to array.
+Y
+#Calculate what kind of awards that should be given, and to who.

 Table class =
 #welcomeToTable - welcome console-UI.
 Choose how many players that will play.
 Create array according to this.
 X
 #importPlayer(Player player) - mock - imports player to the Table, adds into an array.
 X
 #getPlayerArray() X
 #beginTurn() - the game itself - Y
 #playerBet(Player player) - player places a bet for result of two dice-throws.
+X
+#rollDice() X
+#Provide players with a result after every round - which is added to a resultArray.
+#currentStandings() - loop resultArray and print players results.
 Y
-#rollDice() X
-#currentStandings() - loop array and print players results.
+#process awards for round.
+#newPlayerJoins(Player player)
 #wipeTable() - last
 #gameFinished() - last
 #printFinalResult() - last
-#newPlayerJoins(Player player)

 Audience class =
 #Audience can bet on who to win. - occurs immediately prior to round begins.
 #Audience can give Objects to the players, like awards.

 Additional implementations:
 #Add choice for playing with Real-time betting(freeze game until bet entered for player who wants to)